juanjoselopezroldan/script/README.md

 # Script
-Scripts de utilidades para la administración de un sistemas Linux y Kubernetes
+Scripts of utilities for the administration of Linux system and Kubernetes